Alextros00/Home-Automation-NodeRED-ESP-Telegram/README.md

 <!-- ROADMAP -->
 ## Roadmap
 See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a list of proposed features (and known issues).
+This project will continue to grow in my free time to automate everything... except working out... that you just have to do.

 <!-- LICENSE -->
 ## License